Super-Protocol/docs/docs/developers/deployment_guides/blockchain/oracles.md

 The next actions are nearly identical to the Prepare section from Step 1.

-Go to the directory containing smart-contract: `solutions/Blockchain/sp-oracle/smart-contract/` and make a copy of the `.env`.
+Go to the directory containing smart-contract and make a copy of the `.env`.

 ```shell
 cd ./solutions/Blockchain/sp-oracle/smart-contract/